 If fewer than the maximum possible number of attached devices are in use, any unused values should be set to 0.
 For information on how a specific device implements these bits, please refer to the Custom Application Group 2 section of the corresponding SAI device manual.

-Each status bit should be 0 when no error has occurred and 1 when an error is present.
+Each status bit should be 0 during normal operation, then 1 when an alarm is present.